 So, if the smartphone is the connector of the future – and the current day – then what does that market look like?

-I took the Research2Guidance’s 4th Global mHealth App Developer Survey to contribute and to find out what the results are (to date) of the survey.
-Though I didn’t get to see all the answers to the questions, such as what types of apps, effects of app use, etcetera, I did get to see that most of the apps (63%) developed and offered reported downloads of 5,000 or less.
+I took the Research2Guidance’s 4th Global mHealth App Developer Survey to contribute.
+I also wanted to find out the current results of the survey.
+Though I didn’t get to see all the answers to the questions, I did get to see app download data.
+Most of the apps (63%) developed and offered reported downloads of 5,000 or less.
 As far as revenue, which is predicted to be a major issue with app development, 47% reported no revenue followed by 23% with less than $10,000 in revenue.
 Apple’s Healthbook, in development now, has sparked conversations on the industry in general.
 Who could take the lead in the industry?
 What integration will be available?
 And, my favorite, will it lead us further down the path of consumerism in healthcare?

 Overall, the trend of using smartphones will increase for both patients and providers.
 The drivers behind the use will vary by the different population and disease groups.
 For example, diabetes apps are the most popular apps in the disease state category.
-The general population is using more health/fitness/nutrition apps and providers are using apps that give education and information, such as Epocrates.
+The general population is using more health, fitness and nutrition apps, and providers are using apps that give education and information, such as Epocrates.

 We’re becoming mobile communities with the increasing numbers of smartphone users nationwide and globally.
-This enables us to access information about diseases and symptoms literally in our hands and even makes communication via email and texting almost immediate with our healthcare providers.
-Personalized health information is readily available via the health apps for our own health management and for sharing with providers to enhance the care we receive.
+This enables us to access information about diseases and symptoms literally in our hands.
+IT even makes communication via email and texting almost immediate with our healthcare providers.
+Personalized health information is readily available via the health apps for our own health management.
+It can also be shared with providers to enhance the care we receive.
 Mobile health is the direction of the future.